 Furthermore, any factors which result in significant withdrawals of deposits, such as the adverse economic effects of the COVID-19 pandemic and/or a serious loss of confidence by retail depositors would have a significant impact on the Group's liquidity position.
 This could lead to the imposition of administrative actions or sanctions against the Group by its regulators and in an extreme scenario lead to a suspension or revocation of the Group's banking licence and could otherwise adversely impact the Group's ability to fund its business.
-See the risk factors entitled "The COVID-19 pandemic could have a material adverse effect on the global economy" and "The COVID-19 pandemic could have a material adverse effect on the global economy" and "The COVID-19 pandemic could have a material adverse effect on the global economy" and "The COVID-19 pandemic could have a material adverse effect on the global economy" and "The COVID-19 pandemic could have a material adverse effect on the global economy" and "The COVID-19 pandemic could have a material adverse effect on the global economy" and "The COVID-19 pandemic could have a material adverse effect on the global economy" and "The COVID-19 pandemic could have a material adverse effect on the Group" above.
+See the risk factors entitled "The COVID-19 pandemic is having a material adverse effect on the global economy" and "The COVID-19 pandemic is having a material adverse effect on the Group" above.